ADGEfficiency/adgefficiency.github.io/_posts/2017-02-02-energy-basics-average-vs-marginal-carbon-emissions.md

 ## other methods for accounting for carbon

-The excellent [Electricity Map](https://www.electricitymap.org/?page=map&solar=false&remote=true&wind=false) has a great figure showing different methods for accounting for carbon.
+The excellent [electricityMap](https://www.electricitymap.org/?page=map&solar=false&remote=true&wind=false) has a great figure showing different methods for accounting for carbon.
 This post focused on the carbon value of projects, so covers *consequential accounting*.

 ![Figure 3]({{ "/assets/avg_marginal/fig3.jpg"}})
 **Figure 3 - Comparison of carbon accounting methods [Tomorrow.com](http://www.tmrow.com/)**

-  If you are accounting for the carbon that is emitted from your personal choices, the *location* or *market* based methods are relevant.
+[Brander et. al (2018)](https://reader.elsevier.com/reader/sd/634A47597DBEB61B680ED8B586A6B0AE714ED96505E7FC543D288089468636BB698D3B3135D52D434C9E97F52B2691A1) note that  the locational grid average should be the only method used to calculate average carbon intensities, except in the cases where actions result in additional renewable generation.

+electricityMap also have a tecnical blog post on calculating marginal carbon intensities.

 Thanks for reading!